Formation evaluation: Electric logs

 In 1928, the Schlumberger brothers in France developed the workhorse of all formation evaluation tools: the electric log.
 Electric logs have been improved to a high degree of precision and sophistication since that time, but the basic principle has not changed.
 Most underground formations contain water, often salt water, in their pores.
 The resistance to electric current of the total formation—rock and fluids—around the borehole is proportional to the sum of the volumetric proportions of mineral grains and conductive water-filled pore space.
 If the pores are partially filled with gas or oil, which are resistant to the passage of electric current, the bulk formation resistance is higher than for water filled pores.
 For the sake of a convenient comparison from measurement to measurement, the electrical logging tools measure the resistance of a cubic meter of formation.
 This measurement is called resistivity.

-Modern resistivity logging tools fall into two categories, Laterolog and Induction, with various commercial names, depending on the company providing the logging services.
+Modern resistivity logging tools fall into two categories, Laterolog and Induction, with various commercial names depending on the company providing the logging services.

+Laterlog tools

 Laterolog tools send an electric current from an electrode on the sonde directly into the formation.
 The return electrodes are located either on surface or on the sonde itself.
 Complex arrays of electrodes on the sonde (guard electrodes) focus the current into the formation and prevent current lines from fanning out or flowing directly to the return electrode through the borehole fluid.
 Most tools vary the voltage at the main electrode in order to maintain a constant current intensity.
 This voltage is therefore proportional to the resistivity of the formation.
 Because current must flow from the sonde to the formation, these tools only work with conductive borehole fluid.
 Actually, since the resistivity of the mud is measured in series with the resistivity of the formation, laterolog tools give best results when mud resistivity is low with respect to formation resistivity, i.e., in salty mud.